Chunkie0/Algorithm-A1/README.md

 not_sorted = True
 ```

-By assigning not_sorted to false, it will exit the while loop if it reaches the end of while loops block without its value changed changed back to true
+By assigning not_sorted to false, it will exit the while loop if it reaches the end of while loops block without its value changed back to true
 ```
 not_sorted = False
 ```